Beyond-ML-Labs/BeyondML/README.md

 # MANN

-MANN, which stands for Multitask Artificial Neural Networks, is a Python package which enables creating MANN models compatible with [TensorFlow](https://tensorflow.org).
+MANN, which stands for Multitask Artificial Neural Networks, is a Python package which enables creating sparse multitask models compatible with [TensorFlow](https://tensorflow.org).
 This package contains custom layers and utilities to facilitate the training and optimization of models using the Reduction of Sub-Network Neuroplasticity (RSN2) training procedure developed by [AI Squared, Inc](https://squared.ai).

 ## Installation